giulianopiovezan/ifood-frontend-test/README.md

 <p align="center">
   Platform used to reconcile two things that combine very well, food and music, listen to the most popular playlists and combine with a snack lol.
-  It is also possible to filter by location and country, in addition to being able to page the results.
+  It is also possible to filter by location, country, playlist name and timestamp, in addition to being able to page the results.
 </p>

 <p align="center">
   <img alt="License" src="https://img.shields.io/static/v1?label=license&message=MIT&color=8257E5&labelColor=000000">
 </p>

+## 🚀 Features

+The application consist of a sigle page, that have a list of playlists, having options to filter and paginate too.

+In the list you can see playlist's cover, name, and a short description.
+You also have option to open in spotify, or see playlist's music, where there are some details, like album cover, artists, music's name and duration.
+You can play a preview of a music too in the app.

+below you see the header and filters

 ## 🚀 Tecnologies